Showing posts with label stribling. Show all posts

 Nettie's family was all dead when she was found in a Nashville Hotel.

-Nettie was a dreamer, and she foretold her own death.
+Nettie was a dreamer who foretold her own death.

-Captain William J. Gilbreth -Served in the Spanish America War
+Captain William J. Gilbreth -Served in the Spanish-American War

 1864-1934.
 He lost a daughter while he was in the war and never got over the loss.
 He became a nonbeliever.

-William Gilbreth a nonbeliever after the loss of a child
+William Gilbr, a nonbeliever, ever after the loss of a child

 Mayor James W. Garrett won the election by one vote.